teuk/mediabot_v3/docs/RELEASING.md

 the accepted commit.
 This evidence does not change `VERSION`, create a tag or publish an artifact; those remain explicit release actions below.

+## MB787 3.7 candidate qualification

+The published stable version remains **3.5**.
+On the `3.6dev` line, the Debian 13 workflow packages the tested commit as a non-publishable 3.7 rehearsal and installs only that unpacked archive.
+The historical stable 3.3 upgrade and its rollback/reapplication proof remain in the same workflow.

+MB787 adds an independent path from the actual annotated `3.5` tag.
+The gate exports its schema and migration files from Git, checks that released migrations are byte-identical, and requires the candidate's public migration order to cover every SQL migration exactly once.
+In a disposable MariaDB instance it applies only migrations added after 3.5, checks strict drift, restores a logical dump byte for byte and reapplies the upgrade to the same final dump.
+Success reports `MB787_LINEAGE=OK`, `MB787_ROLLBACK=OK` and `MB787_REAPPLY=OK`.

+To inspect migration lineage without starting a database, unpack the verified rehearsal archive and run `tools/qualify_37_upgrade.sh --repo <checkout>
+--candidate <unpacked archive> --lineage-only`.
+The database trial runs only inside disposable GitHub Actions CI.
+Its output does not declare 3.7 stable or authorize publication, tagging, database changes on an installed instance, or an update of production.
+A later release decision must be explicit.

 ## Supported release-path authorities

 | Boundary | Authoritative path |